msokolov/lux/README.md

 and other search parameters that are typically interpreted by Solr.
 Instead, it's assumed that these functions will be handled within the XQuery itself.

-The provided configuration sends receive results via a Lux ResponseWriter, which serializes XML *as HTML*, so as to support the application server, but in theory any of the Solr ResponseWriters (BinaryResponseWriter, XMLResponseWriter, etc.) may be configured instead.
+The provided configuration sends results via a Lux ResponseWriter, which serializes XML *as HTML*, so as to support the application server, but in theory any of the Solr ResponseWriters (BinaryResponseWriter, XMLResponseWriter, etc.) may be configured instead.